 If you have a 0% deal, you will not pay any interest on the amount you transfer until the interest-free offer expires - the best deals last for up to 18 months.

-For example, if you had a balance of £5,400 to clear over 36 months, you'd need to pay £150 per month to clear the debt in time.
+For example, if you had a balance of £3,600 and a 0% deal that lasted 18 months, you'd need to pay £200 per month to clear the debt in time.